ExCo

 Current ExCo members

-Merten Sievers, co-chair
+Merten Sievers, Co-Chair

 Merten Sievers is the Value Chain Development and Entrepreneurship Coordinator in ILO’s Enterprise Department.
 In this position, he is responsible for the ILO’s global technical cooperation programme on Value Chain and Market Systems Development.
 He also manages ILO’s portfolio on entrepreneurship training, on women’s entrepreneurship development and an expanding portfolio of refugee livelihood interventions.